ROCm/rocm-examples/Libraries/hipSOLVER/generalized_symmetric_eigenvalue_divide_and_conquer/README.md

 ## Key APIs and Concepts
 ### hipSOLVER
 - hipSOLVER is initialized by calling `hipsolverCreate(hipsolverHandle_t*)` and is terminated by calling `hipsolverDestroy(hipsolverHandle_t)`.
-- `hipsolver[SD]sygvd` computes the eigenvalues and optionally the eigenvectors of an $n \times n$ symmetric pair $(A, B)$, where $B$ is also positive difinite.
+- `hipsolver[SD]sygvd` computes the eigenvalues and optionally the eigenvectors of an $n \times n$ symmetric pair $(A, B)$, where $B$ is also positive definite.
 The correct function signature should be chosen based on the datatype of the input pair:
     - `S` (single-precision real: `float`)
     - `D` (double-precision real: `double`).

+    A complex version of this function is also available under the name `hipsolver[CZ]hegvd`.
+It accepts the same parameters as `hipsolver[SD]sygvd`, except that the correct function signature should be chosen based on the following data types:
+    - `C` (single-precision complex: `hipFloatComplex`).
+    - `Z` (double-precision complex: `hipDoubleComplex`).

     In this example, a double-precision real input pair is used, in which case the function accepts the following parameters:
     - `hipsolverHandle_t handle`